Graphic design: Page layout

+Grids

+A grid serves as a method of arranging both space and information, allowing the reader to easily comprehend the overall project.
+Furthermore, a grid functions as a container for information and a means of establishing and maintaining order.
+Despite grids being utilized for centuries, many graphic designers associate them with Swiss design.
+The desire for order in the 1940s resulted in a highly systematic approach to visualizing information.
+However, grids were later regarded as tedious and uninteresting, earning the label of "designersaur."
+Today, grids are once again considered crucial tools for professionals, whether they are novices or veterans.

 Tools

-In the mid-1980s desktop publishing and graphic art software applications introduced computer image manipulation and creation capabilities that had previously been manually executed.
+In the mid-1980s, desktop publishing and graphic art software introduced digital tools for image manipulation and creation, replacing many processes that were previously done by hand.
 Computers enabled designers to instantly see the effects of layout or typographic changes, and to simulate the effects of traditional media.
 Traditional tools such as pencils can be useful even when computers are used for finalization; a designer or art director may sketch numerous concepts as part of the creative process.
 Styluses can be used with tablet computers to capture hand drawings digitally.

 Computers and software

 Designers disagree whether computers enhance the creative process.
 Some designers argue that computers allow them to explore multiple ideas quickly and in more detail than can be achieved by hand-rendering or paste-up.
 While other designers find the limitless choices from digital design can lead to paralysis or endless iterations with no clear outcome.

 Most designers use a hybrid process that combines traditional and computer-based technologies.
 First, hand-rendered layouts are used to get approval to execute an idea, then the polished visual product is produced on a computer.

 Graphic designers are expected to be proficient in software programs for image-making, typography and layout.
 Nearly all of the popular and "industry standard" software programs used by graphic designers since the early 1990s are products of Adobe Inc. Adobe Photoshop (a raster-based program for photo editing) and Adobe Illustrator (a vector-based program for drawing) are often used in the final stage.
-Some designers across the world use CorelDraw.
-CorelDraw is a vector graphics editor software developed and marketed by Corel Corporation.
-Open source software used to edit the vector graphis is Inkscape.
-Primary file format used in Inkscape is Scalable Vector Graphics (SVG).
-You can import or export the file in any other vector format.
+CorelDraw, a vector graphics editing software developed and marketed by Corel Corporation, is also used worldwide.
 Designers often use pre-designed raster images and vector graphics in their work from online design databases.
 Raster images may be edited in Adobe Photoshop, vector logos and illustrations in Adobe Illustrator and CorelDraw, and the final product assembled in one of the major page layout programs, such as Adobe InDesign, Serif PagePlus and QuarkXPress.

-Powerful open-source programs (which are free) are also used by both professionals and casual users for graphic design, these include Inkscape (for vector graphics), GIMP (for photo-editing and image manipulation), Krita (for painting), and Scribus (for page layout).
+Many free and open-source programs are also used by both professionals and casual graphic designers.
+Inkscape uses Scalable Vector Graphics (SVG) as its primary file format and allows importing and exporting other formats.
+Other open-source programs used include GIMP for photo-editing and image manipulation, Krita for digital painting, and Scribus for page layout.